darwiin/yaac-another-awesome-cv/README.md

 latex-classicalcv
 =================

 Latex CV based on CV template created by Alessandro Plasmati.
-The original templates utilizes XeLaTeX engine and Fontin font.
+The original templates utilizes _XeLaTeX_ engine and _Fontin_ font.
 More informations can be found here :

    -  [ Scribd ](http://fr.scribd.com/doc/16335667/Writing-your-Professional-CV-with-LaTeX)
    -  [ LaTeX Templates ](http://www.latextemplates.com/template/plasmati-graduate-cv)
    -  [ ShareLatex ](https://www.sharelatex.com/templates/cv-or-resume/professional-cv)

 In my version, Personal data have moved on top of the page just before the professional title.
+I've also replaced default font by _Helvetica Neue_ and included _Font Awesome_ items.

 I have also created little Latex macros to make easier and cleaner Latex source code